 We can increase this size using workflow manager PowerShell, Below is the URL to do so for step by step:

-But there will always cache will remain after following this above to increase the size of workflow, that might be panic in the future and probably occur the same error.
+But there will always cache will remain after following this above to increase the size of workflow, which might be panic in the future and probably occur the same error.

 To fix this permanently we need to clear or delete workflow cache as well after increasing workflow size.

-Follow below steps to clear SharePoint designer cache.
+Follow the below steps to clear the SharePoint designer cache.

 - Close Microsoft workflow designer on the server.